shakes76/PatternAnalysis-2023/README.md

     <img src="resources/localitattention.png" alt="Loaded Brain MRI Image">
 </p>

-Furthermore, the class token that was part of the Transformer Encoder in the original paper has been omitted.
-An author of the original paper argued that the class token is dispensable and not crucial.
-Consequently, in our model, the classification task is executed by employing an MLP (comprising Dense layers) designed to acquire and learn features.
+Furthermore, in our model, the classification task is executed by employing an MLP (comprising Dense layers) designed to acquire and learn features.

 ## Architecture of Vision Transformer
 Following the initial input layer of the Vision Transformer, the data proceeds to the PatchLayer.
 Within this layer, the images are divided into patches, each with dimensions defined by the constant PATCH_SIZE.
 Moreover, Shifted Patch Tokenization is employed on the input images before the patching process.
 As a result of this operation, the original image is partitioned into patches as follows: